 Electricity distributors in Spain constitute a state-controlled oligopoly (we will give more information about this in another blog post).

-Since the provider does not have the capacity to distribute electricity, it is impossible for them to send you renewable electricity instead of that generated by conventional sources (nuclear, coal, cogeneration, etc.).
+Since the provider does not have the capacity to distribute electricity.
+It is impossible for them to send you renewable electricity instead of that generated by conventional sources.
+For example, (nuclear, coal, cogeneration, etc.).